GetRektBoy724/MeterPwrShell/README.md

+### Before MeterPwrShell v2.0.1 released,pls dont use the tool yet,the AutoGetSYSTEM Feature is kinda error (idk why but im still fixing it),im so sorry.
 ```
    _____          __              __________                _________.__           .__  .__  ________
   /     \   _____/  |_  __________\______   \_  _  ________/   _____/|  |__   ____ |  | |  | \_____  \